 Nolan received 3 consecutive scholarships from BMO by “Indspire” and the “Golden Eagle Award” from his high school and “Aboriginal Award of Excellence” for outstanding academics, athleticism, attendance, and community involvement.

 Nolan volunteered at the Indigenous Physicians Association of Canada’s (IPAC) AGM.
-He was one of the few youth who attended the Métis Nation Health Culture Exchange a few weeks ago in Surrey, BC.
+He was one of the few youths who attended the Métis Nation Health Culture Exchange a few weeks ago in Surrey, BC.

 Nolan now works as a Biology tutor for aboriginal youth at UBC in the longhouse on campus.
 He tutors many youth twice a week.